MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-verify-a-list-of-vendors-for-dta-payments.md

 ---
-    title: How to Verify a List of Vendors for DTA Payments | Microsoft Docs
+    title: How to Verify a List of Vendors for DTA Payments
     description: The DatenTrägerAustausch (DTA) payment journal report displays information for each payment line.
 You can also view comments in the comments column.
 The report ../../includes information about the number of postings, the highest posting amount, and the total amount in local and foreign currencies.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na